hocgin/ErrorKit/README.md

 }
 ```

-This approach eliminates boilerplate code while keeping the error definitions concise and descriptive.
+This approach eliminates boilerplate code while keeping error definitions concise and descriptive.
+However, remember to transition to proper localization using `String(localized:)` before shipping your app.

 ### Summary

 > Conform your custom error types to `Throwable` instead of `Error` or `LocalizedError`.
 The `Throwable` protocol requires only `userFriendlyMessage: String`, ensuring your error messages are exactly what you expect – no surprises.

 ## Enhanced Error Descriptions with `userFriendlyMessage(for:)`

-ErrorKit goes beyond simplifying error handling — it enhances the clarity of error messages by providing improved, localized descriptions.
-With the `ErrorKit.userFriendlyMessage(for:)` function, developers can deliver clear, user-friendly error messages tailored to their audience.
+ErrorKit enhances error clarity through the `ErrorKit.userFriendlyMessage(for:)` function, designed to provide improved error descriptions for any error type.

 ### How It Works

-The `userFriendlyMessage(for:)` function analyzes the provided `Error` and returns an enhanced, localized message.
-It draws on a community-maintained collection of descriptions to ensure the messages are accurate, helpful, and continuously evolving.
+The `userFriendlyMessage(for:)` function analyzes the provided `Error` and returns an enhanced message that's clear and helpful.
+It leverages a community-maintained collection of descriptions to ensure messages are accurate and continuously improving.

 ### Supported Error Domains

+ErrorKit provides enhanced messages for errors from various domains:
+- Foundation
+- CoreData
+- MapKit
+- And many more...

-ErrorKit supports errors from various domains such as `Foundation`, `CoreData`, `MapKit`, and more.
-These domains are continuously updated, providing coverage for the most common error types in Swift development.
+These domains are continuously updated to provide coverage for the most common error types in Swift development.

 ### Usage Example

-Here’s how to use `userFriendlyMessage(for:)` to handle errors gracefully:
+Here's how to use `userFriendlyMessage(for:)` to handle errors gracefully:

 ```swift
 do {